magnusjt/sudoku/README.md

 - Color tool

 Generate sudokus:
-- Find out if the sudoku has a unique solution
 - Require a certain technique (probably need to optimize the hell out of the solvers)
 - Choose difficulty (maybe add techniques into different difficulty buckets, and require them for solutions randomly based on difficulty)
 - Maybe consider generating a bunch of solutions offline.
 Don't know if it can be fast enough for real time.